Daniel-Brum/Unity-Style-Guide/README.md

 #### All Public Functions Should Have A Summary

-Simply, any function that has an access modifier of Public should have its summary filled out.
+Simply, any function that has an access modifier of Public should have its summary filled out, unless it is already documented somewhere else; i.e. Unity functions.

 ```
 /// <summary>